Platform-OS/platformos-documentation/pages/getting-started/users/authentication.md

   attribute_type: string
 ```

 Ths way, we will be able to make sure that only the most recent token can be used.
-To store the actual value, we need to create graphql mutation `graph_queries/update_password_token.graphql`:
+To store the actual value, we need to create GraphQL mutation `graph_queries/update_password_token.graphql`:

 ```
 mutation update_password_token(